-Canipe got out of the truck, not acknowledging the deputy, then reached for something in the back of his pickup truck.
+Canipe got out of his pickup truck, not acknowledging the deputy, then reached for something in the truck's bed.

-Thinking Canipe was pulling a weapon from the truck's bed, the deputy yells out a warning to Canipe.
+Thinking Canipe was reaching for a weapon, the deputy yells out a warning to Canipe.
 "Hey sir.
-Sir, sir," says the deputy as Canipe pulls the cane out of the truck's bed, "Whoa, whoa, whoa, whoa!"
+Sir, sir," says the deputy as Canipe lifts the cane out of the truck's bed, "Whoa, whoa, whoa, whoa!"